 But Ansej’s loans are also tempting back those who fled the country during the bloody civil war of the 1990s, which killed around 200,000 people.

-Khaled Guerza entered Canada illegally in 1997 when he was 22, fleeing his Algiers neighbourhood, which had been the scene of a massacre during the war, and obtained refugee status.
+Khaled Guerza entered Canada illegally in 1997 when he was 22, fleeing his Algiers neighborhood, which had been the scene of a massacre during the war, and obtained refugee status.
 After studying management in Montreal, which allowed him to work in the country, Guerza still chose to return in 2007.

 As with Aoudia, Ansej offered Guerza a loan and helped him to establish a company making parapharmaceutical goods.
 He now employs nearly 20 people and has an annual turnover of 400,000 euros.
 “Today, many exiles in Canada are thinking about coming back,” he says.